Lincoln Airport (Nebraska): History

-What would become Lincoln Airport began in the early 1920s when the city selected a plot of land northwest of the city to be used as a municipal airport.
-Charles Lindbergh learned to fly at Lincoln Airfield in 1922.
-The airfield became a United Air Lines stop during 1927 and an air mail stop in 1928; United continues to serve Lincoln to this day through its regional partners.
+What became Lincoln Airport began in the early 1920s, when the city selected land northwest of Lincoln for a municipal airfield.
+Charles Lindbergh received flying instruction in Lincoln in 1922.
+The airfield became a stop for the predecessor of United Airlines in 1927 and an air-mail stop the following year.
+United continues to serve Lincoln through United Express.

 The Lincoln Airplane and Flying School was established in 1928 and operated at the airfield (which briefly was known as Lindbergh Field), before later moving to Union Airport a few miles east.
 In 1939, the Lincoln Airplane and Flying School was one of nine civilian contract flight schools contracted by the United States Army Air Corps as Lincoln Army Air Field for basic flight training of air cadets under the 4,500-pilot training expansion program.
 The school was operated by E.J.
 Sias.
 However, due to the short summer flying season, flight training in Lincoln was closed on 15 November 1940 and moved to Drane Field in Lakeland, Florida where it reopened with new owners under the name "Lakeland School of Aeronautics" and continued Army contract pilot training.
 As part of the contract flying school, the Air Corps established the 47th Training Detachment to command the military flight cadets at the school, which apparently also moved to Lakeland along with the school.
 The school/base closed in December 1945 and the airport was transferred back to the City of Lincoln.

 Along with its civil use, Lincoln Airport became host to a flying unit of the newly formed Nebraska Air National Guard along with a Naval Reserve unit flying patrol aircraft.
 The 173rd Fighter Squadron became the host unit of what became known as Lincoln Air National Guard Base.
 Equipped with P-51 Mustang fighters in 1946, it was the second Air National Guard unit established.
-A few years later, F-80C Shooting Star jet fighters would replace the unit's F-51s until the advent of the Korean War.
-The United States Navy Reserve also established Naval Air Station Lincoln (NAS Lincoln) on the airport, primarily as home to Patrol Squadron 762 (VP-762) and its P-2 Neptune aircraft.
+A few years later, F-80C Shooting Star jet fighters replaced the Mustangs until the advent of the Korean War.
+The U.S. Navy Reserve also established Naval Air Station Lincoln (NAS Lincoln) on the airport, primarily as home to Patrol Squadron 762 (VP-762) and its P-2 Neptune aircraft.